Project 4: Journaling Layer

 Self-Assessment Checklist

-- Journal is created during mkfs
+- Journal is created during mkfs with configurable size

-- Transactions can be started and committed
+- Transactions can be started (BEGIN record written)

-- Recovery replays committed transactions correctly
+- Complete transactions are replayed correctly

 - Incomplete transactions are discarded

-- Filesystem is consistent after simulated crashes
+- Filesystem is consistent after simulated crashes at any point

 - Checkpointing reclaims journal space